 - The following scenarios, such as:

-- Urgent results or discussion of treatments at our facilities, such as biopsies, dental urgent care, etc.;
+- Urgent results or discussion of treatments at our facilities, such as biopsies, dental urgent care, among others.

 - And urgent follow-up appointments or consultations requested by the provider based on clinical criteria, are excluded, and you should have your appointment with the provider.
 Nonetheless, the patient must be oriented on the importance of keeping their appointments and paying off their balance before the next appointment.
-Under the provisions of this policy, the clinical personnel may consult special cases with the Administrator, Manager, Medical Consultant, or Medical Director at any time.
+Under the provisions of this policy, the clinical personnel may consult special cases with the Administrator., In case the administrator is not available, the consult must be with the managerial staff.

-- If the patient cannot keep their appointment or would like to reschedule or cancel, they must notify it at least 48 hours in advance in order to make the corresponding changes.
+- If the patient cannot keep their appointment or would like to reschedule or cancel, they must notify it at least 48 hours in advance to make the corresponding changes.

 - Patients who cannot be confirmed but who do show up to the scheduled appointment will not be subject to the $25.00 USD fee.

-- We acknowledge that exceptional situations may arise that could force a patient to miss their appointment after it has been confirmed.
-If such is the case, the patient must submit evidence to the check-in personnel, the contact center, or the clinic’s management, based on the particular scenario, to be reconsidered to have the fee waived.
-Exceptions, if any, must be documented and approved by the clinic’s management or the Billing and Collections Manager.
+- In case of extraordinary situations, for which the patient cannot attend his appointment after having confirmed it, the patient must submit evidence to the check-in personnel, the contact center, or the clinic’s management, based on the particular scenario, to be reconsidered to have the fee waived.
+Exceptions, if any, must be documented and approved by the clinic’s administrators or the Billing and Collections Manager.

 - All personnel scheduling appointments must ensure the following: